lavishay-technion/ansible_shallow/01_setup/README.md

 #### The Playground

-The lab itself consist of `anisble-host` container, where we will be practicing, running, testing and validating our ansible configurations.
+The lab itself consist of `ansible-host` container, where we will be practicing, running, testing and validating our ansible configurations.
 All the code management, version control and code will be done on this very container, and the files saved will be outputted on your pc/laptop/environment under folder `99_misc/setup/docker/ansible`.
 Additionally we will have four more containers, of `debian` and `rockylinux`, that will appear as vm's or remotely connected web/database/application servers, as you have in most of the environments in different organizations.
 The main idea behind this containerized playground is to provide as with practice environment that is able to look like deployment platform, for us to practice and implement various parts of `ansible`.
-The playgound is reporoducable so you may practice on your own when even you wish.
+The playground is reproducible so you may practice on your own when even you wish.

 ----